 Generalized Additive Models (GAMs) provide a general framework for extending a standard linear regression model by allowing non-linear functions of each of the variables while maintaining additivity.

-4.1 GAMs for Regression
+4.1 GAMs for Regression - still additive models can be used for tegrossion or classification.

 A natural way to extend the multiple linear regression model to allow for non-linear relationships between feature and response: